A Complete Study of the Formal Introductory Treatise to

 Our Founder

 Shaykh Muhammad Mubashir Iqbal teaches within the Khairābādī pedagogical tradition, with a focus these days on structured entry into the classical sciences.
-His teaching emphasises conceptual clarity, disciplined study, and faithful transmission of the late-classical curriculum.
+His teaching emphasises the pedagogical methods passed down within this tradition alongside faithful transmission of the late-classical curriculum.

 With extensive teaching experience, he excels in the classical Khairābādī/Farangī Maḥallī curriculum.
 He has disseminated his knowledge in various seminaries across England, including Greengate Islamic College, Cambridge Muslim College, and Manchester Muslim College, leaving an indelible mark on his students.